cul/dlst-studio/_posts/2019-03-05-art-of-data.md

 </div>
 <div class="col-9">
 <h4>NYC Canners</h4>
-**Grga Basic** is an Associate Research Scholar in the Faculty of Architecture, Planning and Preservation; Adjunct Assistant Professor of Architecture, Planning and Preservation at Columbia University.
+**Grga Basic** is an Associate Research Scholar and Adjunct Assistant Professor at Graduate School of Architecture, Planning and Preservation (GSAPP); his work and research focus on critical, narrative, and investigative cartography.
+He joined the Center for Resilient Cities and Landscapes (CRCL) in 2018, coming from the Center for Spatial Research.
+At CRCL, Grga acts as a mapping expert, developing and overseeing spatial analysis and cartographic representations for all projects.
+At GSAPP, Grga also co-teaches Points Unknown, an interdisciplinary course focused on pairing journalistic techniques with design practices through spatial data analysis and visualization.
+Prior to joining GSAPP, Grga held academic appointment at the Harvard Urban Theory Lab and worked as an architect at the Atelier Seraji in Paris.
+His cartographic representations have been exhibited at the Venice, Hong Kong, Shenzhen, and Rotterdam Biennials of Architecture.
 </div>
 </div>
 </div>